bmusical/bmusical/README.md

-### Hi there 👋 Specializing in Blazor because I love it.
+### Hi there 👋 Specializing in Blazor, and Net.Core now feels like home.

+I'm looking for collaborators on several projects that have been cooking in my head, and partially in real database and sodftware prototypes.
+It's more than I can handle alone, so if you're a .NET developer and looking to join a project, drop me a line.

 I've been developing software commercially since the days of the mainframe when COBOL ruled.
 After cutting my teeth with Burroughs, DEC/VAX and HP3000's, I stepped aboard the Microsoft Train from DOS 2.0 forward.
 I was an early MCP and MCSD, and have stayed informed as these products all developed, using some here and there